 Some of the words are unusual because they’re not really German, or are slightly corrupted German.
 So, for example, Inn isn’t really a German word.
 Bildwerd is correctly spelt Bildwerk, as in ‘picture work’, although bildwerk can also mean sculpture.
 Fraumen does translate as ‘women’, but Frauen is more correct.
 Unde should really be und (and).
 This implies that German literacy was clearly not his strong point, or else he spoke a regional dialect.
 However, if you say the German words in the right cadence or rhythm, they almost sound like a rhyme, so he had at least some talent at writing.

 So it’s clear what it’s about, but what was it for?
 I love a mystery more than I love a story!
 My feeling is that it’s an advertising piece produced by a Southern German or Bohemian glass enameller or glass painter to showcase his skills and services.
+The style of the goblet and of the schwartzlot black enamelling suggests that it was produced by Josef Lenhardt or his workshop, which was in Steinschonau.
 The accuracy and detail of the black frames is superb, as is the level of detail of the glass painter at work.
 Many decorators of ceramics and glass, certainly in Central Europe, lived outside factories and were self-employed working from home, so some may have felt the need to produce something like this to show prospective clients when all the finished pieces had been given back.
 It could even have been an ‘apprentice piece’, produced when – or shortly after – an apprentice had completed his apprenticeship and passed on into the world of work.

-I can’t find another example of such a piece anywhere, and nor have I seen one before.
+I can’t find another example of this type of decoration anywhere, and nor have I seen one before.
 Have you?
 A rare thing indeed – and a delightful one!